 AGREED DATE OF THE FIRST CONSULTATION:

-1. I am bound by the Codes of Ethics and Practice of the National Counselling Society, of which I am an accredited member.
+1. I am bound by the Codes of Ethics and Practice of the BACP, of which I am a member.
 A copy of the code of practice and ethics are available on request.

 2. This is my commitment to you.